millipedia/MillcoUtils/README.md

 The module now also installs a TextFormatter.
 If you add this to a text field then it replaces inline images with a source set and tidies up some tags that TinyMCE puts in but shouldn't.

+# Analytics tag

+You can include either a Cabin Analytics or Fathom Analytics tag (or hey, both if you want) by providing the necessary details in the module options.

 # Things it doesn't yet but will soon.

 - [ ] Configurable CSP
+- [ ] Automatic page reload that got mentioned in the PW forum.
 - [ ] Wire in our holding page maybe.